markobenjak/requests/README.md

 3. Basic Junit test were created to check the validity of each endpoint in Controller.

-Credits to the Helpers for this task(you all rock!!!):
+Credits to the Helpers(you all rock!!!):
 1. https://docs.spring.io/spring/docs/current/spring-framework-reference/index.html
 2. Presentations from college professor which is teaching JAVA in its full glory
 3. https://stackoverflow.com/